Skip to content

 • Ocean Positive for ocean-bound plastic alternatives

-Performance Data: Authentic sustainable packaging maintains or improves upon the performance characteristics your products require—shelf life, barrier properties, durability, and brand presentation quality.
+Authentic sustainable packaging maintains or improves upon the performance characteristics your products require, such as shelf life, barrier properties, durability, and brand presentation quality.

 Red flags that signal potential greenwashing